Lesbian, Gay, Bisexual & Transgender Community Center: History

 In December 1983, the New York City Board of Estimates approved the sale of the former Food and Maritime Trades High School, located at 208 West 13th Street, to the Lesbian & Gay Community Services Center, Inc. for $1.5 million.
+According to the Greenwich Village Society for Historical Preservation, the first tenants of the Center were Partnership for The Homeless, Community Health Project, Friends of the Earth, S.A.G.E., Metropolitan Community Church and the Media Network.
 In its first year, 60 groups met regularly at the center.
-Today, more than 300 groups call the center home.
+By 2007, more than 300 groups called the center home.